Overview of Labor Market Information for Vocational Rehabilitation Services

 - Real-time LMI: Data drawn from online job postings for a region, offering information on employer demand, new and emerging in-demand skills and credentials, job titles, industry trends, and educational requirements.

 - Agency Business Relations LMI: Qualitative information gathered from employers, chambers of commerce, and industry associations about opportunities and challenges of hiring for different positions, expected changes in employment, and positions that require specialized skills.
+View a brief to learn more about using Agency Business Relations LMI as part of your labor market strategy.

 Together, these types of LMI offer VR providers a map of the labor market landscape in their region which can be used to guide VR customers to promising career opportunities.
 LMI helps inform VR providers about where there are employment opportunities, in what occupations and industries, and the training required to be qualified.
 Without good LMI, it becomes much more challenging to navigate the labor market landscape.